PaulaMagdi0/Blog-Application/README.md

-# WebOps Task – Rails API
+# 🌐 WebOps Task – Rails API

 ## 📌 Overview

-This is a Ruby on Rails 8 API-only application built for a WebOps task.
+This is an **API-only Ruby on Rails 8** application developed for a WebOps task.
-It offers a full-featured backend for user authentication, post management with tagging, and nested commenting.
+It features robust user authentication, post creation with tagging, and nested commenting functionality.
-The app is containerized with Docker, uses JWT for secure access, and includes a Postman collection for easy API testing.
+The app is containerized with **Docker**, leverages **JWT** for secure access, and includes a **Postman** collection for easy API testing.

 ---